 Being a preschooler means days full of discovery every time you step out of your door.
 It’s a time filled with wonder, at all the sights and sounds of the outdoors and at the huge variety of people there are to meet.
 This collection of nineteen original poems features little ones eager to explore, whether it’s splashing in puddles, riding in an elevator or through a car wash, or visiting the library.
 They go full-steam ahead to the park, the beach, and dance class, somewhat begrudgingly learn to share and get their first haircut, and enjoy lots of time with their families.
 Full of contagious rhythm and rhyme, this inviting picture book introduces young children to the sounds of poetry through familiar childhood activities, and beloved illustrator Tomie dePaola’s engaging children are the perfect match for Lin Oliver’s bouncy poems.

-Lin Oliver is a children’s book author and writer-producer of television series and movies for children.
-With Henry Winkler, she writes the New York Times best-selling book series, Hank Zipzer: World’s Best Underachiever, which has sold over 4 million copies and is a hit… More about Lin Oliver
+Lin Oliver is a children’s book author and writer/producer of numerous television series and movies for children.
+With Henry Winkler, she writes the New York Times bestselling book series, Hank Zipzer: World’s Best Underachiever, which has sold over 4 million copies and is a hit… More about Lin Oliver

 Hardcover | $17.99